-The Hungarian Opera House in Budapest’s district VI. awaits you with rich musical programme throughout the year.
+The Budapest Opera House in Budapest’s district VI. awaits you with rich musical programme throughout the year.

 The architecture of the building in itself worth a visit.

-Even if you aren’t an opera fan, a visit to the State Opera House is a must.
+Even if you aren’t an opera fan, a visit to the Budapest Opera House is a must.